apache/incubator-stormcrawler/RELEASING.md

 ### Prepare the Website

 - Create a separate branch for the release.
-- Global replace the old version with the new version.
+- Run a global replace of the old version with the new version.
 - Prepare a preview via the staging environment of the website.
 - Ensure the website is updated on https://stormcrawler.staged.apache.org
 - Note: Instruction on how to do so can be found on https://github.com/apache/incubator-stormcrawler-site

 ### Create a draft release on Github
-- Create a new Draft Release -- on https://github.com/apache/incubator-stormcrawler/releases, click `Draft a new release` and select the `stormcrawler-X.Y.Z-rc1` tag.
+- Create a new Draft Release -- on https://github.com/apache/incubator-stormcrawler/releases, click `Draft a new release` and select the `stormcrawler-X.Y.Z` tag.
 - Click the `Generate Release Notes` (**MAKE SURE TO SELECT THE CORRECT PREVIOUS RELEASE AS THE BASE**).
 Copy and paste the Disclaimer and Release Summary from the previous release and update the Release Summary as appropriate.
 - Click the `Set as pre-release` button.
 - Click `Publish release`.
-The release should have `*-rc1` in its title, e.g.: `https://github.com/apache/incubator-stormcrawler/releases/tag/stormcrawler-3.2.0-rc1`
+The release should not have `*-rc1` in its title, e.g.: `https://github.com/apache/incubator-stormcrawler/releases/tag/stormcrawler-3.2.0`

 #### Create a VOTE Thread